jessika8/weatherApp/README.md

 # weatherApp
 This is a simple weather page.
-It displays information about current weather and a forecast for five days. weatherApp is using forecastle data from [OpenWeatherMap](https://openweathermap.org/).
+It displays information about current weather and a forecast for five days. weatherApp is using forecast data from [OpenWeatherMap](https://openweathermap.org/).
 Forecast: Local forecast & world weather forecast on one page.

 ## Motivation